Welcome To The Divide

 experience or exposure within my blood to flow between my pre-programmed mind

-and the inherent chaos of the world which slithered against my no-longer-secluded
+and the inherent chaos of the world that slithered against my no longer-secluded

 skin.
 Everything that had happened after my extended incubation was experienced